Cultural influence of Star Trek: Cancellation and aftermath

 After its cancellation, through reruns Star Trek became more popular and reached a much wider audience than when it had originally aired.
 Known as "trekkies" or "trekkers", the series' fans formed clubs and organized conventions.
-In 1976, following another fan-organized letter-writing campaign, NASA named its first space shuttle orbiter, Enterprise (OV-101), after the fictional starship.
+In 1976, following another fan-organized letter-writing campaign, NASA named its first Space Shuttle orbiter, Enterprise (OV-101), after the fictional starship.

 After the series, Nichelle Nichols, who played Uhura, used her public standing to speak for women and people of colour and against their exclusion from the human space program of the United States.
 NASA reacted by asking her to find people for its future Space Shuttle program.
 Nichols proceeded and successfully brought the first people of colour and women into the US space program, working in this role for NASA from the late 1970s until the late 1980s.

 Film reception

 In the mid-1970s, encouraged by the burgeoning fanbase for the series, Roddenberry sought to start a second television series (Star Trek: Phase II); this abortive attempt morphed into Star Trek: The Motion Picture in 1979.
 The movie did sufficiently well at the box office, grossing more than $80 million in the United States and $139 million worldwide, to spawn several more movies during the 1980s.
 In 1987, Roddenberry created a second television series, Star Trek: The Next Generation (TNG), which was set aboard the fifth starship USS Enterprise (NCC-1701-D) more than seventy years after events in the earlier series and related movies.
 Unlike TOS—which often reflected a bold, interventionist American philosophy—TNG had a less aggressive and more socially liberal message.
 Unlike its progenitor, this series entered syndicated, rather than a nationwide network, from the beginning, and was sold to individual local television stations.
 It became the number one syndicated television, lasting seven seasons, spawned two sequels, a prequel, four movies, and a vast marketing franchise.

-Star Trek and its spin-offs have proved highly popular in television repeats, shown repeatedly on television stations in the United States and throughout the world.
+Star Trek and its spin-offs have proved highly popular in television repeats, in the United States and through the world.
 The Star Trek franchise is similarly prolific.
 Only Star Wars has had as significant an influence as a science fiction and popular culture phenomenon.
 According to Forbes magazine, as of 2005: